 But palisade security fencing doesn’t just have to be made from steel; wooden planks or stakes can also be used to make palisade fencing which is ideal for residential properties, farms or even schools.
 The height of the fencing can be bespoke to your needs and whether made of steel or wood, they are easy to paint making them a more attractive addition to the property.

 The fact that the use of palisade fencing has been used for thousands of years dating back to the ancient Greeks is a testament to its effectiveness as a highly secure fencing solution.
 But now with a variety of options – from materials, colours and finishes – palisade shouldn’t just be considered for commercial properties.

+At Warefence, we specialise in both commercial and domestic security fencing.
 Why not contact us with your requirements to find out what security fencing solution is best for you?
 Our friendly team are always happy to help.